nicky-nym/nicky-nym.github.io/index.md

 > more than 120 new cities around the world means a mountain of investment
 > that can be measured in the **trillions of dollars**."[^growth]
 >
-> Wade Shepard, author and columnist
+> &mdash; Wade Shepard, author and columnist

 11,000 new buildings are built every day.[^metabuild]